 Does bread cause allergies?

-Some people are allergic to gluten and/or yeast and, if they eat bread may develop mild symptoms, but in some cases, allergies are so severe that consuming even minute quantities of allergens can be fatal.
+Some people are allergic to gluten and/or yeast and may develop mild symptoms if they eat bread.
+Still, in some cases, allergies are so severe that consuming even minute quantities of allergens can be fatal.

 The most common wheat allergy symptoms are: